Amenorrhea (the absence of menstruation) can be primary or secondary.

 Pregnancy (the most common cause in women of reproductive age)

-Hyperprolactinemia Galactorrhea Galactorrhea is lactation in any men or in women who are not breastfeeding.
-It is generally due to a prolactin-secreting pituitary adenoma.
-Diagnosis is by measurement of prolactin levels and... read more (eg, due to pituitary adenoma, lactational amenorrhea during breastfeeding, or use of antipsychotics)
+Hyperprolactinemia Prolactinoma Prolactinomas are noncancerous tumors made up from lactotrophs in the pituitary gland.
+The most common symptom of a prolactinoma is galactorrhea.
+Diagnosis is by measurement of prolactin levels... read more (eg, due to pituitary adenoma, lactational amenorrhea during breastfeeding, or use of antipsychotics)

 Functional hypothalamic amenorrhea (eg, due to excessive exercise, eating disorders, or stress [ 1] Etiology references Amenorrhea (the absence of menstruation) can be primary or secondary.
 Primary amenorrhea is failure of menses to occur by age 15 years in patients with normal growth and secondary sexual characteristics... read more )